 “All of the things I did just to be seen”

 This is a lovely little gem co-written by Avicii.
 It is a musical crime that it is not on the standard version of the album.
 It’s the title cut!

 Madge goes to her ultra-self-referential place with the opening lines, “I live my life like a masochist, hearing my father say I told you so, told you so – why can’t you be like the other girls?”
 Yet, unlike some “Bitch, I’m Madonna” types of songs (see, we’ve got a name for a whole genre, now), this one manages to celebrate being different.
 It’s novel and catchy, a duet of acoustic guitar, strings, an aerobic bass line (on an actual bass, not a synth!), and finger snaps.

 My one beef with this song happens in the first second and keeps happening: the ultra-clipped kick drum.
 Why, Madonna?
 It ruins the entire song by making it uncomfortable to listen to – as if your sub-woofer is blown.
 Plus it interferes with both her vocals and the bass line.

 As a result, I’m grading this one on a bit of a curve based on its pair of demos, which I can fall back on when the main version makes my ears ache.

 (I prefer the middle-stage demo of this tune, which was the first leak I heard.
-It was much more of an Avicii track, and I can imagine that’s why Madonna changed it further.
-It featured a more prominent acoustic guitar along with a tambourine, and a less pushed kick, and a charming little muted electric riff that I am convinced reference something from True Blue.
+It was much more of an Avicii track.
+I can imagine that’s why Madonna changed it further.
+It featured a more prominent acoustic guitar along with a tambourine, a less pushed kick drum, and a charming little muted electric riff that I am convinced references something from True Blue.
 Dressed up with strings it doesn’t sound like anything Madonna has touched previously, except for maybe “Dear Jesse.”
 An even earlier demo is a delightful unplugged take – pure acoustic guitar, bass, and tambourine.)